CDCgov/NEDSS-Custom-Library-Example/README.md

     'example_library',  -- MUST be the Python library's filename without ".py" 'This is an example library meant for instruction.',  -- Short description of Report Library 'python',  -- MUST have the value 'python'
-    'N',  -- MUST be either 'Y' or 'N', determines which columns are selected in the `subset_query` sent to the Report Library
+    'N',  -- MUST be either 'Y' or 'N', determines whether columns are selectable in the UI or if users do not select columns in the base query and `SELECT *` is used instead
     'N',  -- MUST be set to 'N' as any custom report you're writing will not be a builtin Report Library CURRENT_TIMESTAMP,
     99999999,